 Cat Ba Island is the biggest island among 1.969 islands in the complex islet of Ha Long Bay.
 The island is a fascinating combination of boundless sea, primitive forest, river, springs, caves, hills, valley and beautiful beaches with gold smooth sand.

-Also, tourist may hide a small boat to travel to Lan Ha Bay, or a chain of wonderful beaches with strange name like Cat Co, Ben Beo, Co Tien; and illusory caves like Trung Trang, Hoa Cuong or Thien Long.
-Additionally, sea-foods here are the most fresh ones may taste with a relatively low price compare to other sea provinces.
+Also, tourists may hide a small boat to travel to Lan Ha Bay, or a chain of wonderful beaches with strange name like Cat Co, Ben Beo, Co Tien; and illusory caves like Trung Trang, Hoa Cuong or Thien Long.
+Additionally, sea-foods here are the freshest ones may taste with a relatively low price compared to other sea provinces.

 Cat Ba Beach, Hai Phong, Vietnam

 6. Hai Thinh Beach (Nam Dinh)

 Located on Western Nam Dinh Province, Thinh Long Town, Hai hau District, Hai Thinh Beaches is a peaceful romantic beach which is a very clean beach with smooth sand and absolutely safe for swimmers.

 The beach is always full of cool wind blowing, creating soft layer of steam on air that contributes to its natural romantic scenery.
 In addition, Hai Thinh Beach is still not very developed so tourists who like resting peacefully, forget about the busy and noisy of normal life or other famous beaches may find this an ideal choice.